ziyong-was-taken/Compression-In-DNNs/README.md

    <!---->
 5. train $M$ using cross-entropy loss
 6. return the final training loss of $M$
-7. for each epoch of interest,
+7. for each epoch,
-   - update the parameters of $E$
+   - update the parameters of $E$ with those of $N$
    - reset the parameters of $D$
    - repeat steps 2-6
 8. repeat steps 2-7 for every (interesting) encoder-decoder split of $N$